Attention

 Recent developments in EV battery technologies aim to reduce range anxiety among consumers.
 However, lithium-ion batteries that drive today's electric cars have issues regarding driving range, charging time, and frequent heating.

-In recent times, manufacturers have adopted a new approach to their R&D for overcoming the shortfalls of Lithium-ion batteries.
+In recent times, manufacturers have adopted a new approach to their R&D to overcome the shortfalls of Lithium-ion batteries.
 Methods such as increasing Silicon in the traditional Lithium-ion battery have resulted in greater energy density.
 As a result, these Lithium-Silicon batteries have the potential to hold more energy, last longer, and deliver enhanced performance.

 Some start-ups like QuantumScape are working on a battery that can operate without the anode and the electrolyte.
 Instead, it uses a unique solid ceramic separator that makes the battery more compact, energy-dense, and safer than before.